The 10 Worst Neighborhoods In Austin For 2022

 It seems as if there's a neighborhood for everyone in Austin.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Austin.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Texas thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Austin.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Austin neighborhoods are the worst, and which are the best?
+So the question arises, which Austin neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Austin hoods need a little tender loving care - the sore thumbs of the Austin area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Crestview ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Austin hoods need a little tender loving care – the sore thumbs of the Austin area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Downtown ranks way above the rest.

-We examined 60 of Austin's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Austin's reputation.
+We examined 60 of Austin’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Austin’s reputation.

-So what's the worst neighborhood to live in Austin for 2022?
-According to the most recent census data, Montopolis looks to be the worst neighborhood in Austin.
+So what’s the worst neighborhood to live in Austin for 2024?
+According to the most recent census data, Martin Luther King-Hwy 183 looks to be the worst neighborhood in Austin.

 Read on to see how we determined the places around Austin that need a pick-me-up.
 And remember, don't blame the messenger.